18F/18f.gsa.gov/_join/index.md

 ## Government pay grades

 18F team members are hired for specific position descriptions at a specific grade level from the federal general schedule (GS).
 The GS system is a pay system for civilian employees in the federal government; evaluation and compensation varies by grade level.
 The qualification requirements for each position at a specific GS level are based on education, background, accomplishments, and experience.
 The specific requirements will always be listed in the job posting.
+Salaries of federal employees are public information, and your salary may become publicly available on sites like [FederalPay.org](https://www.federalpay.org/employees).

 #### Understanding grade levels